Birria Tacos Recipe

 Preheat the oven to 350° F.

-In a large dutch oven pot, heat olive oil (or other vegetable oil) over medium high heat.
-Pat all pieces of meat dry with paper towels and sprinkle all sides with salt and pepper.
+In a large dutch oven pot, heat olive oil over medium high heat.
+Pat all pieces of meat dry with paper towels and sprinkle all sides with salt and black pepper.
 Brown meat in batches, searing a few pieces at a time as not to crowd the pan.
 Place browned meat onto a plate and continue browning until all meat has been seared.

 Spoon pot contents into a blender or a food processor.
 Add in reconstituted peppers and a can of fire roasted tomatoes.
 Blend until smooth.
 Taste sauce and add salt if necessary.

 Add browned meat back to the dutch oven and pour sauce overtop.
 Add bay leaves.
-Bake covered 3-3.75 hours or until meat is very tender.
+Bake in preheated oven, covered for 3-3.75 hours or until meat is very tender.

 Remove meat from braising liquid and shred using two forks.
-Remove excess fat and gristle and discard.
+Remove any bones (if using bone-in meat), excess fat and gristle and discard.
+Remove bay leaves and discard.
 The shredded meat should be moist, but feel free to add in a little extra cooking liquid.

 Spoon off excess fat from the top of the cooking liquid and reserve for frying tacos.
 Add extra beef stock to thin out sauce, if desired.
 Set the shredded meat aside and keep warm.